amblina/katacoda-scenarios/tutorial3/step1.md

 **Note:**
 > Anywhere I write  something in angle brackets (`< >`) e.g.
- `<something>` is a placeholder for something the user would add themselves e.g. if you were telling you how to run `mkdir` you might write:
+ `<something>` is a placeholder for something the user would add themselves e.g. if I were telling you how to run `mkdir` I might write:
 >
 >
 > ```mkdir <path>```